Cynlia/Covariate-Adjustment-Based-on-SNIPE/README.md

 This repository contains the code for our paper:

-**"[Covariate Adjustment Cannot Hurt: Treatment Effect Estimation under Interference with Low-Order Outcome Interactions]"**
+**Covariate Adjustment Cannot Hurt: Treatment Effect Estimation under Interference with Low-Order Outcome Interactions**
 Xinyi Wang, Shuangning Li
 <!--Published at [Conference/Journal Name], [Year]-->
 [Link to arXiv or publication]